Christmas in Paris, France

 Or even nipping into a museum or two.
 The Rijksmuseum, where you can see Rembrandt’s The Nightwatch looks spectacular after its recent refurb.
 Or the Van Gogh museum in the Amsterdam Hermitage is a lovely way to spend an afternoon.

 Some years, when the temperatures drop -4°C, the canals freeze up and turn into skating rinks.
 But this is not reliable.
-However, there are three great ice rinks that are available come-rain-or-shine.
-One of these is the Jaap Eden, the city’s largest at 400 metres.
-If you are confident on the ice, there’s a skating disco every Saturday evening.
-Another one is on the city’s most famous square, the Leidesplein.
+However, there are two great ice rinks that are available come-rain-or-shine.
+One of these is the ice rink at the Museumplein in front of the gorgeous Rijksmuseum.
+And another at Leidseplein where the aromas of waffles and sausage from the surrounding stalls will be in the air as you skate.
 This is also home to a small but quaint Christmas market.
-ICE*Amsterdam on Museumplein has the wondfrul Rijksmuseum as its backdrop and Brasserie Winters restaurant next door where Dutch dishes can be enjoyed in a wooden chalet.

 It is the capital of Belgium and seat of Europe yet this tiny city is famed for a bizarre collection of offerings from fine chocolates, chunky chips and waffles, and a comical statue called the Mannequin Pis.
 The urinating child has been standing above his basin at the corner of the Rue d’Etuve and the Rue du Chene, a few minutes’ walk from the Grand Place, since 1618.
 He has an extensive wardrobe so he may well be wearing something festive over Christmas.